AnkS4/Behavioral-Cloning/README.md

 To combat the overfitting, I used all three cameras from the dataset.

+The training dataset I used is 'Udacity dataset'.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track like curved lane line.
 To improve the driving behavior in these cases, I added flip image corresponding to each image.

 Then I eventually switched to the different model.